bbawj/note-vault/random/CF2 Script.md

-**Good morning Minister Chan Chun Sing and fellow members of the team.
+**Good morning Minister Tan Kiat How and fellow members of the Forward Singapore team.
 I am Brendan, a computer science and business student from NTU and I am here today to share with you about my idea to equip every Singaporean with the opportunity to thrive.

 Singapore is increasing its emphasis on digitization for much of our core systems.
 In this year's National Day Rally, Prime Minister LHL gave an update on the Tuas Port.
 It will incorporate the use of Artificial Intelligence in order to streamline port services such as vessel traffic management and port clearance.
 Effective development and application of technology will allow it to support upwards of 65 million TEUs of cargo. (include some stats)

 Moreover, Mr Lee also spoke about the importance of top talent to the prosperity and success of SG's future.
 And without a doubt, building up home grown talent in the field of information technology will be key to sustaining the backbone of much of the services which keeps Singapore running. (maybe stats here is better?)

 To achieve this, I believe that we must start young.
-Your ministry also believes the same, and have already started its own enrichment programme, Code For Fun, which offers a 10 hour curriculum to all primary and secondary school students.
+Your ministry also believes the same, and have already started its own enrichment programme, Code For Fun, which offers a 10 hour curriculum focused on digital literacy to all primary and secondary school students.

 This programme is a good start, but more needs to be done in terms of offering a more in-depth curriculum that is also widely available.
 Currently, one solution for children wanting to learn more is through external commercial centers which offers children focused coding programmes.